Why Do Radio Stations Begin With 'K' or 'W'?

 In the days of the telegraph, operators started the practice of using short letter sequences as identifiers, referring to them as call letters or call signs.
 Early radio operators continued the practice, but without a central authority assigning call letters, radio operators often chose letters already in use, leading to confusion.

-When the federal government began licensing commercial radio stations later that year, it had planned to assign call letters to the land-based stations in the same way.
+When the federal government began licensing commercial radio stations soon after, it had planned to assign call letters to the land-based stations in the same way.
 Somehow, things got flipped during implementation, though, and Eastern stations got W call signs and the Western ones got Ks.
 Where exactly does the Bureau of Navigation draw the line between East and West?
-For a while it ran north from the Texas-New Mexico border, but shifted in 1923 to follow the Mississippi River.
+For a while it ran north along state borders from the Texas-New Mexico border, but shifted in 1923 to follow the Mississippi River.

 Some areas, however, might have both a K and W station in the same vicinity.
 Why?
 When the dividing line switched, some stations were made to change their call signs, while others weren't.
-For about a year in the 1920s, the Bureau of Navigation that decided that all new stations were going to get a K call sign no matter where they were located.
+For about a year in the 1920s, the Bureau of Navigation decided that all new stations were going to get a K call sign no matter where they were located.
 Still other exceptions were made by special request, station relocations, ownership changes, and even human error.